 - If you are a permanent resident, you must bring your green card with you to the workshop..

-- If you have submitted a FAFSA application in the past, you will need to bring with you the pin number that you created.
-If you are unable to remember or locate your pin, please request a duplicate pin.
+- If you have submitted a FAFSA application in the past, you will need to bring with you the FSA ID and password that you created.
+If you are unable to remember or locate your FSA ID, please go to this page this page to request or create FSA ID.

 - Many ACP participants may qualify for free tax assistance.
 Learn more.